Yeola

-Yeola (Marathi pronunciation: [jeːʋlaː]) is a town, a municipal council, and a taluka headquarters in Nashik District in the Indian state of Maharashtra.
+Yeola (Marathi pronunciation: [jeːʋlaː]), also called Yevla or Yewala, is a town, a municipal council, and a taluka headquarters in Nashik District in the Indian state of Maharashtra.

 Demographics

-As of 2001 India census, Yeola had a population of 43,205.
-Males constitute 52% of the population and females 48%.
-In Yeola, 14% of the population is under 6 years of age.
+As of the 2011 census of India, Yeola, listed in the census as Yevla Municipal Council, had a population of 49,826, including 25,582 males and 24,244 females.
+Children aged 0-6 numbered 6,005, and the town had 39,801 literates.

 Geography

 Yeola is 83 kilometres from Nasik on Nasik-Aurangabad Highway and 26 kilometres south of Manmad on the Manmad–Ahmednagar road.
 Yeola is 33 kilometres from Shirdi and is 260 kilometres northeast of Mumbai.
 It has a station on the Ahmednagar–Manmad rail route.
 Aurangabad Airport, Nasik/Ozar Airport, Shirdi Airport and Chhatrapati Shivaji International Airport are the nearest airports.
+It is 1149 km from Delhi.
+Notable villages in Yeola Taluka include Nagarsol.